pranithkallakuri/Cryptography-Term-Project/README.md

 5. Pranith S Kallakuri<br /><br />
   -- students of BITS Pilani, Hyderabad Campus

-#### Note: This software was not developed using github or git, hence everyones contributions and commits are not recorded.
+#### Note: This software was not developed using github or git, thereofore everyone's contributions and commits are not recorded.
 This repo serves only as a host for the code of our project.

 ## How to run the program